pyvista/pyvista-tutorial/tutorial/05_action/presentation_script_15min.md

 This creates a professional tool for engineering analysis with minimal code."

 ## Conclusion and Next Steps (30 seconds)
-"We've explored PyVista's interactive capabilities:
+"We've looked at PyVista's interactive capabilities:
 - Rich ecosystem powering diverse applications
 - Desktop widgets for 3D interaction
 - Web deployment with Trame
 - Best practices for responsive interfaces

 Key takeaways:
-1. Widgets transform passive viewers into active explorers
+1. Widgets change passive viewers into active explorers
 2. Callbacks connect user actions to data updates
-3. Combine widgets for sophisticated workflows
+3. Combine widgets for smart workflows
 4. Trame enables browser-based deployment
 5. Performance matters - optimize for smooth interaction

 Your next steps:
-- Experiment with widgets on your own data
+- Try widgets on your own data
-- Explore the PyVista examples gallery
+- Look at the PyVista examples gallery
 - Try building a Trame web application
 - Join the PyVista community for support

-Remember: Interactive visualization isn't just about technology - it's about empowering users to discover insights in their data.
+Remember: Interactive visualization isn't just about technology - it's about helping users to find insights in their data.
 PyVista gives you the tools to make that happen."

 ---